“If we can be grateful for the world around us and the blessings in our lives, can we be grateful for our bodies?”

 Then there was a close brush with anorexia.
 I didn’t think too much about it, but I remember avoiding food for quite a while.
 (Very quickly I got into big trouble with my mom, who snapped me out of those habits.)
 Why was I treating my body this way?
 For the simple reason that I thought I was too fat.
 I was not fitting into the ideal body image in my head.
 (Looking back at photos from that time, I see now that I was definitely delusional.)

-Teenage years aside, the body hatred followed into my twenties.
-I grew out of clothing, and jobs, and friendships, and habits — but still for some reason, I could not grow out of the negative body image thoughts.
+Teenage years aside, the body hatred followed me into my twenties.
+I grew out of clothing, jobs, friendships, and habits — but still, for some reason, I could not grow out of the negative body image thoughts.